-- Students and staff must conduct a daily self-check (See Student Symptom Decision Tree) before they come to campus. - Designated screeners: School employees may all function as designated screeners for students and non-employees.
+- Please see the updated symptom checklist on page 44.
+This protocol now distinguishes between higher-risk and lower-risk symptoms. - Students and staff must conduct a daily self-check (See Student Symptom Decision Tree) before they come to campus - Designated screeners: School employees may all function as designated screeners for students and non-employees.
 The principal or school office staff may serve as screeners for faculty and staff if a third-party screener is required. - A temperature check and symptom check will be conducted for all persons entering campus, and staff will complete an additional screening document (Adult Checklist).
 A school may opt to use a Google Form or similar electronic document for employees as approved by the Catholic School Department.
-Unless otherwise so directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit. - During the day, any person experiencing or showing symptoms will report to the office designated isolation space for screening. - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days. - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with County Health Departments to provide testing for students and employees at regular intervals.
-Principals have received an HR memorandum to that effect.
+Unless otherwise so directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit.

-• The school principal and/or contact tracers shall update the Catholic School Department Executive Assistant every Monday morning regarding confirmed COVID-19 cases amongst staff and students from the previous week.
+- During the day, any person experiencing or showing symptoms will report to the office designated isolation space for screening. - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with the County Health Departments to provide testing for faculty and staff at regular intervals.
+Principals have received an HR memorandum to that effect. - The school principal and/or contact tracers shall update the Catholic School Department Executive Assistant every Monday morning regarding confirmed COVID-19 cases amongst staff and students from the previous week.